 ‘The spirit that drove her brush’

-In the late 1990s, Steve Woods, film writer, director, producer, lecturer at the National Film School IADT Dún Laoghaire, Ireland was browsing in the National Gallery of Ireland’s (NGI) Bookshop on Dublin’s Merrion Square when he came across an entry that caught his interest.
+In the late 1990s, Steve Woods, script writer, director, producer, lecturer at the National Film School IADT Dún Laoghaire, Ireland was browsing in the National Gallery of Ireland’s (NGI) Bookshop on Dublin’s Merrion Square when he came across an entry that caught his interest.
 It was artist Estella Solomons in Dictionary of Irish Artists by Theo Snoddy:

 Estella Solomons HRHA, (1882-1968), landscape, portrait painter and etcher.
 Estella Frances Solomons was born on 2 April 1882, into a Dublin Jewish Family … Her Father, Maurice E Solomons, born London, had followed his father’s calling as an optician; he was also a maker of mathematical instruments.
 Estella, as part of her education, went to Hanover and on her return to Dublin attended Alexandra College.
 At the Dublin Metropolitan School she studied under (Sir) William Orpen and at the Royal Hibernian Schools under Walter F. Osbourne, RHA, (1854-1903) … she received three certificates for drawing 1899, 1900 and 1901 … By 1904, judging by a letter to her, she had established her studio at 17 Great Brunswick Street, Dublin … In 1905, she exhibited at the Royal Hibernian Academy for the first time and from then until the year of her death, missing only a few exhibitions, she contributed more than 250 works, principally landscapes, interspersed with portraits …